• Skip to main content

 • general provision under section 75(2)(o) which allows the court to consider any other matter that is relevant.

-It is the ‘any other matter’ provision that is of relevance in determining how a court deals with a prospective inheritance.
+It is the ‘any other matter’ provision that is of relevance in determining how a court deals with prospective inheritances.

 What is a prospective inheritance